miielab/miienlp/unittest/README.md

-# Unitest
+# UnitTest
-MiiENLP Unitests for continuing integration of new source codes.
+MiiENLP UnitTests for continuing integration of new source codes.